gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] integrate the julian testing packages as part of a refactor to make naming consistent but also make it easier. for instance, I keep mispelling simLog as simlog when simlog works absolutely fine and syslog might make more sense. or just log.
 - [] fix documentation syntax so that documenter.jl transforms the markdown correctly
 - [] extend zero() so that it works correctly for a Vec3D and we simpl.ify the zeroing of forces before new calculations
+- [] think about how pairwise forces codes have common-boilerplate, can this be abstracted away?
+- [] spread into more files, reduce code weight on each file (.5 instead?)
+- [] modify LJ potential of random run to have a sigma and epsilon for each unique atom

 ### Version 0.00.5